Take on Wall Street Activist Academy

 Pop Ed pilot training Philly 2018

-The Take on Wall Street popular education program exists to support organizations and institutions that want to know more about: how our economy came to be rigged; the impact of that rigging on women and people who are Black, Indigenous, of color, and poor or working class; how to fight back and unrig the system.
+The Take on Wall Street Activist Academy exists to support organizations and institutions that want to know more about: how our economy came to be rigged; the impact of that rigging on women and people who are Black, Indigenous, of color, and poor or working class; how to fight back and unrig the system.
 [We are especially interested in supporting racial justice organizations that want to connect the rigged economy to their work, and economic justice organizations that want to better understand the role of race and racism in exacerbating economic inequality.]

 This includes: